davidcoulson/snmp-switch-manager/README.md

 Notes:
 - Overrides apply **only to the selected device**
-- Leave a field blank to fall back to automatic detection
+- Leave fields blank to fall back to automatic detection
 - A reset option is available to restore defaults
-- Useful for devices with vendor-specific or non-standard SNMP implementations

 ---